Posted by Tim Spiess on 04/12/2015

 [Taking popular psychological beliefs and impugning them on past people groups is a GREAT way to make sure YOUR opinion is the ONLY correct one - it also happens to be wrong reasoning!
-‘Those poor ancients like Aristotle or Socrates just did not understand the great moral truths of the contemporary LGBT doctrine!']
+‘Those poor, unaware ancients like Aristotle or Socrates just did not understand the great moral truths of the contemporary LGBT doctrine!']

 “It was understood as a kind of excess, like drunkenness, that a person might engage in if they lost all control, not as a unique identity,” Vines told me.

 [Is it possible that two men deciding to have sex is morally wrong and a lack of control?
 Is it possible that God does exist and He managed to get His Message through via His Messenger, Jesus of Nazareth?
 And Jesus teaches that loving one another does not include sex?
 Why is just about any other beliefs possible and acceptable EXCEPT those?
 "If I speak what is true, why do you not believe me".]

 And Vines said that the New Testament, like the Old Testament, outlines bad and good behaviors that almost everyone deems archaic and irrelevant today.
 Why view the descriptions of homosexual behavior any differently?